OnionIoT/Onion-Docs/Omega2/Kit-Guides/Arduino/experiments/03-reading-a-pot.md

 // add a note saying that the analog signal is actually pwm, but don't go into heavy detail -->

 So far we've been turning LEDs fully on and fully off, but it's also possible have LEDs dimmed to somewhere between on and off.
 And that's what we're going to do in this experiment: we're going to use Pulse Width Modulation (PWM) to create a dimming effect on an LED.

-### Pulse Width Modulation

-Pulse Width Modulation (PWM) sounds complicated but in it's essence it's just turning a digital signal on and off at regular intervals.
-It allows us to easily control how much power is supplied to a component.
-In our case that component will be an LED and the less power we provide, the dimmer the light the LED will produce.

 <!-- PWM Signals -->
 ```{r child = '../../shared/pwm.md'}